PrinceSumberia/assets-management/README.md

       Email/Password
       Phone
       Google
+- Now inside Firebase console.
+Go to project settings by clicking on Settings Icon on the left hand side of "Project Overview" and then selecting "Project Settings".
+Under Public heading make sure to select an email address for "Support email" field.
+This is important for proper functioning of Firebase features.

 ### Installing
 - Build Apk by navigating to Build >> Build Bundle(s) / Apk(s) >> Build APK(s) or